 DISCUSSION

 This study revealed the presence of antibiotic-resistant strains of E. coli in vegetables from the urban community of Niamey.
 The prevalence of Escherichia coli was 5.00% in markets and 9.80% in market gardens.
 In lettuce, onion, tomato and irrigation water samples, prevalences were 4.62%, 8.33%, 12.00% and 11.11% respectively.
 Tomato samples were the most contaminated with Escherichia coli.
-Our results fall between those reported from Côte d'Ivoire in lettuce (26.4%) and tomato (17.7%) (Toe et al., 2017) or Pakistan in lettuce (31.8%) (Shah et al., 2015) and the prevalences observed in Mexico in tomato (10% and 11%) (Carlos et al., 2013).
+This results is in agrrement with those reported from Côte d'Ivoire in lettuce (26.4%) and tomato (17.7%) (Toe et al., 2017) or Pakistan in lettuce (31.8%) (Shah et al., 2015) and the prevalences observed in Mexico in tomato (10% and 11%) (Carlos et al., 2013).
 This disparity in prevalences could be explained by soil structure and texture, vegetation, climate and growing and selling conditions, which are probably different (Toe, 2018).
 The presence of bacteria responsible for food poisoning such as Escherichia coli on the vegetable samples analyzed highlights the poor conditions under which vegetables are produced, harvested, transported and sold on markets, as well as the likely health risks for consumers if they are consumed as they are (Toe et al,.
 2017).
 This section shows the importance of cleaning and disinfecting vegetables before consumption.
 These vegetables are mainly used in the preparation of vegetable salads and consumed raw without the heat treatment, adequate cleaning or effective disinfection necessary to reduce the bacterial load (Almou et al., 2024).
 Washing vegetables in clean water reduces only an insignificant fraction of microbial populations, whereas the use of disinfectants such as chlorine and others has a considerable impact on the microbiological quality of fresh produce.
 These disinfectants provide an additional reduction of 1 to 2 Log10 CFU in the initial bacterial population due to the conditions of cultivation in the field and sale in the market (Heard, 2000).

 Thus, the results of the antibiotic resistance test show that the strains tested are all resistant to at least one antibiotic.
-The presence of antibiotic-resistant E. coli in vegetables has been highlighted previously by other authors, in Portugal (Campos et al., 2013), Pakistan (Shah et al., 2015), Iran (Shakerian et al., 2016), Lebanon (Klingbeil et al., 2016), Morocco (Nayme et al., 2017), Brazil (Araujo et al., 2017; Lima et al., 2017) and Côte d'Ivoire (Toe et al., 2017).
+The presence of antibiotic-resistant E. coli in vegetables has been reported by other authors, in Portugal (Campos et al., 2013), Pakistan (Shah et al., 2015), Iran (Shakerian et al., 2016), Lebanon (Klingbeil et al., 2016), Morocco (Nayme et al., 2017), Brazil (Araujo et al., 2017; Lima et al., 2017) and Côte d'Ivoire (Toe et al., 2017).
 The antibiotic-resistant E. coli strains isolated from lettuce samples would reflect probable contamination by strains possessing at least one antimicrobial resistance gene (Wognin, 2014) and originating from healthy carriers, among people handling these products (Kashina and Brown 2012).
 On the other hand, this resistance could be explained by the indirect contamination of vegetables by fecal bacteria from animals during the fertilization process using manure (Alio Sanda et al., 2017; Toe, 2018).
 The majority of growers used manure from livestock, particularly chicken, to fertilize vegetable soils.
 In these farms, antibiotics are widely and abusively used to prevent and treat infections and also to accelerate animal growth (Ouattara et al., 2013; Toe, 2018).
 The majority of producers used manure from livestock, particularly chicken, to fertilize the soil for vegetable crops.
 In these farms, antibiotics are widely and abusively used to prevent and treat infections and also to accelerate animal growth (Ouattara et al., 2013; Toe, 2018).
 The use of antibiotics can promote the selection of resistant bacteria in enteric strains, which are then eliminated via their feces (Toe, 2013; Toe, 2018).